 In Kumortuli, you will find many idols in distinct shapes and colors.
 It will be an exhilarating experience for you to see them all together.

 Kali is the Hindu goddess (or Devi) of death, time, and doomsday.
 It’s strong, it’s violent, and it’s associated with sexuality.
 The black goddess always has its red tongue out of its mouth.
-Although the Durga, the goddess is more popular and more commonly found, visit the Kalighat Temple to meet the goddess Kali to have a unique experience Many believe that the name of the city, Kolkata, came from Kalighat.
+Although the Durga, the goddess is more popular and more commonly found in Kolkata, visit the Dakshineswar Kali Temple to meet the goddess Kali to have a unique experience.

 Find Color in Mullick Ghat Flower Market